dberzano/dberzano.github.io/cloud/centos/index.md

 We have enabled modules for mounting filesystems, adding repositories and installing/upgrading packages.

-Moreover, the default user "cloud-user" will have `sudo` permissions without password.
+In addition, the default user "cloud-user" will have `sudo` permissions without password.

 #### Clean up before shutting down